Generic selectors

 Brentford – Brentford Community Stadium

-The idea of the Brentford Community Stadium was first thought up all the way back in 2002, but it wasn't until 2017 that construction finally began on it.
-Three years later, the stadium was officially opened on 1 September 2020.
+The Brentford Community Stadium was first proposed in 2002, but construction finally began in 2017.
+Three years later, on 1 September 2020, it was officially opened.

 The overall cost of the project was just over £70m, but is considered a significant improvement on Griffin Park in terms of capacity and facilities.
 The ground is situated just a few hundred metres away from the Kew Bridge Station.
 (25/05/2025)